yashoza1203/Image-IR-system/README.md

 Unzip this folder and store it in the static folder.

-## 2.Install the necessary python libraries
+## 2. Install the necessary python libraries

 Run the below command:

 `pip install -r requirements.txt`

-## 3. Run the streamlit app
+## 3. Run the streamlit app with this command in your Command line prompt.

-Execute `streamlit run app.py` in ur Command line prompt.
+`streamlit run app.py`